EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The file menu path to load the data images from the first channel

 On the opened window to select the data files, we selected all the image files from the green channel which were in total 70 Tiff files meaning that the smTIRF measurement was carried out on 70 areas of the sample surface.
 Then the *Measurement Parameters* pop-up window appears to take in the details of the experiment.
 As you can see on :numref:`measurement_parameters`, for *Interframe time*, we typed in 52.2 which is the sum of laser exposure time (50 ms) and frame transfer (2.2 ms).
 The illumination used for the measurement was the alternation of yellow and red lasers, so for the *ALEX sequence* we entered GR.
 Then we clicked on the empty line right after the ALEX box, the slider will show up and we put the slider on the left to determine the first channel.
-We had captured 1000 frames on each camera, having two of them, every data file contains 2000 frames in total, and because our first frame is always a dark one, we loaded the frames from the second one untill the end.
+We had captured 1000 frames on each camera, having two of them, every data file contains 2000 frames in total, and because our first frame is always a dark one, we loaded the frames from the second one until the end.
 So, we entered *2 to 2000* for the both frame range rows (loading & particle detection).
 Then we clicked on G to specify the donor channel.

 .. figure:: ./../../figures/examples/PA10_measurement_parameters.png
    :width: 500